 Lucrecia Fernández is Argentine and has a degree in Computer Science.
 She works as Business Analyst in a multinational company in Rosario, where she lives.
 When she is not in front of the computer, she is taking photos, her other passion.
-She is proud to be part of the AnyBody Argentina team and happy to be raising awareness and taking action for women and teenagers.
+She is proud to be part of the AnyBody Argentina team since 2012 and is pleased to be raising awareness and taking action for women and teenagers.

 Sharon Haywood is a University of Toronto Psychology graduate and a Canadian freelance writer and editor who has been living in Argentina for several years.
-From 2009 to 2014, she was co-editor for Adios Barbie, a website that promotes healthy self-image for people of all sizes, cultures, races, abilities and sexual identities, and formed part of the Global Advisory Board for the Dove Self-Esteem Project between 2013 and 2016.
+From 2009 to 2014, she was co-editor for Adios Barbie, and formed part of the Global Advisory Board for the Dove Self-Esteem Project between 2013 and 2016.
 Sharon was the Buenos Aires Endangered Species Summit Coordinator in March 2011, when she officially launched the Endangered Bodies initiative in Argentina, AnyBody Argentina.
 Sharon is currently earning her Master of Science (MSc) in Health Psychology through Aston University and continues to act as the Director of AnyBody Argentina.

 Brenda Mato is an Argentine plus-size model, actress, body-positive activist and founder of the modelling agency PLUS Model Argentina.
-She began her activism with AnyBody Argentina in February of 2015 when she was chosen to be the Argentine spokesperson for Endangered Bodies’ successful international campaign #FatisNotaFeeling; she officially joined the AnyBody Argentina team in June 2016.
+She began her activism with AnyBody Argentina in February 2015 when she was chosen to be the Argentine spokesperson for Endangered Bodies’ successful international campaign #FatisNotaFeeling; she officially joined the AnyBody Argentina team in June 2016.
 She lives in Avellaneda in the province of Buenos Aires.